 Clean any excess clay left on the channel or your fingers using a wet wipe or damp cloth.
 If you wait until the clay is cured it will be nearly impossible to clean it, as the clay is hard as a rock.

-Time to start laying the flattened cut wire from Steps 1-2 into the Crystal Clay filled channel cuff bracelet.
-Position the wire into the Crystal Clay with the flattened textured side facing up and flush to one of the edges of the channel cuff.
+Time to start laying the flattened cut wire from Steps 1-2 into the Epoxy Clay filled channel cuff bracelet.
+Position the wire into the Epoxy Clay with the flattened textured side facing up and flush to one of the edges of the channel cuff.
 Start to create a pattern of various wire lengths to give it a “grass in the garden” like feel.

 If you are not happy with how the pattern is laying out, use a toothpick or a headpin to remove the wire from the clay.
 If there is a gap or uneven surface area, use your fingers to gently pat down the surface until smooth again.
 You have 90-120 minutes to work with the clay before it hardens, so you have time to get it just right.